Affiliate links on Android Authority may earn us a commission. Learn more.

 How to disable Bixby on the Samsung Galaxy S10

-- Go to your home screen on the Galaxy S10 and then long press on an empty space on the screen.
-You should see the home screen get smaller, and two more screens show up on either side.
+- Go to your home screen on the Galaxy S10 and long-press on an empty space on the screen.
+You should see the home screen get smaller and two more screens show up on either side.

 - Slide over to the right screen, where the Bixby Home screen is located.
 You should see a slider on the top right corner with a blue indicator.